nawaranasser/DEPI-final-project/README.md

 • Add more features

-• Deployment the second project
+• Deploy the second project

 ---